RanaHany10/Javelin_Throw_Simulation/README.md

 ## Features

 - Derivation of the mathematical model relating terminal distance to launching speed and firing angle
 - Calculation of the optimum firing angle for maximum distance
 - Interactive simulation of the javelin's trajectory
 - User inputs for launching speed and firing angle
 - Output of the calculated throwing distance
 - Motion display speed control for the simulation

+## Simulation
+- The maximum distance is achieved when the firing angle (theta) is 45 degrees
+- Motion display speed control for the simulation

 ## Tools Used